Construction HVAC Technician

 You’ll also need to earn entry-level certifications, such as Section 608 Technician Certification, which the Environmental Protection Agency (EPA) requires for anyone who handles or works near refrigerants.
 There are three levels, Type I, Type II and Type III, and they are all intended to increase technician knowledge and to keep them safe.
 When released, refrigerant gasses can lead to risks such as low oxygen levels.

-To understand the rules in your state, see the licensing and certification box below or go directly to the licensing requirements tool.
+To understand the rules in your state, see the licensing and certification box below.

 As you progress in the job, you can boost your expertise by earning advanced certifications.